Information about donors

-Family historyAll donors also are asked for a detailed family history and we ensure that nothing concerning is found in her family history:
+Family historyAll donors also are asked for a detailed family history and we ensure that nothing concerning is found in their family history.

 An extended carrier screen is a type of genetic test that can tell you whether one carries a gene for a certain genetic disorder.
 It is something that we can indeed perform, but we do not routinely recommend, as the conditions detected are very rare.
 It is an expensive process but if one wishes to carry this out, what we suggest is that the male partner performs and then if something comes up, then the egg donor is specifically tested for this specific disorder.

 Ethnicity and characteristicsEgg donors in Greece must be residents of our country, according to the legislation.
 The majority of Newlife egg donors have a Greek heritage.
 Depending on which part of Greece they originate from, Greek women can have a very different appearance.
 Women originating from the islands can look different from women coming from the mainland, the Peloponnese, Epirus or Macedonia.
 Appearances may differ regarding the facial structure (the shape of the nose or the lips and even the eyebrow thickness), the skin tone (some can be just as pale as they can be dark), the height and of course the hair and eye colour (fairing from blonde to dark brown or even black).
 For this reason, Newlife has been able to cater for recipient needs of various ethnic backgrounds, including Caucasian, Indian, Arab, Scandinavian, Hispanic and Middle Eastern.
 The International Patient Manager, Ms Chrysa Karakosta and several other members of the team hold weekly meetings and closely match recipients to egg donors based on facial and body characteristics, specific requests and other interests like hobbies and educational background.

 Blood group matching to the woman having treatment or the couple is something that Newlife try to achieve for every single case, as this allows patients to select when and if they will inform the child regarding the donation process.